City-of-Helsinki/kukkuu/hel_django_auditlog_extra/README.md

 - **Automatic Change Logging**: It automatically logs changes to your Django models, including creation, updates, and deletion.
 You can easily track who made the changes and what those changes were.

-- **Customization**: You can customize which fields to track, the logging level (e.g., only log changes to specific fields), and even use signals to trigger actions based on logged events.
+- **Customization**: You can customize which fields to track, the logging level (e.g., only log changes without access log to specific fields), and even use signals to trigger actions based on logged events.

 - **Integration with Existing Models**: It seamlessly integrates with your existing Django models.
 You can easily add audit logging to new or existing models with minimal code changes.